Climate emergency

 As part of our commitment to tackling the climate emergency and achieving net-zero carbon emissions by 2050, Hounslow Council has launched the Hounslow Green Investment initiative.
 This innovative scheme is designed to raise £5 million to fund a range of local environmental projects that will contribute to a cleaner, greener, and healthier borough.
 Open to everyone - residents, businesses, community groups, and investors from outside the borough - this opportunity allows you to support Hounslow's climate goals with investments starting from just £5.

-The first raise is live from June to September 2025, and full details on how to take part can be found on our Green Investment page.
-For more in-depth information, including a breakdown of projects, an FAQ, and a survey to share your views, please visit our Hounslow Green Investment page.
+For more in-depth information, please visit our Hounslow Green Investment page.
 Your voice and your support are essential in helping us shape a sustainable future for all who live and work in Hounslow.

 Community Energy Fund

 The Community Energy Fund runs two intakes per year.
 View full details including application timings and documents here.
-If you have any questions or need help with your application email environmental.strategy@hounslow.gov.uk
+If you have any questions or need help with your application please email: green.recovery@hounslow.gov.uk

 The London Borough of Hounslow is developing a Climate Change Resilience Plan (CCRP) to assess the risks of climate change on the Council’s services, assets and people in the borough.
 The CCRP will consolidate existing plans to build on work already underway in the borough and identify any gaps to deliver new actions.
 The CCRP will also seek to reduce climate vulnerabilities in the borough, geo-spatially and identify groups adversely sensitive to the climate impacts.